ThayAlms/ThayAlms/README.md

 ### Oii, sou a Thainá 👋

-Sou programadora voltada para a área de robótica
+Sou programadora voltada para a área de robótica:

+For IA trainment been using YOLOV8 and Cuda.
+Robot Programming in ROS1 AND ROS2
+Computer Vision, Manipulation and Navigation tasks for indsutrial robots

+Python
+CPP
+C#

  <div>
   <a href="https://github.com/rafaballerini">